JBGriffin/recipes/AllRecipes/Stews/Guiness-beef-with-dumplings.md

 - Pour in the Guinness and Worcestershire sauce.
 Allow to come to a simmer and stir with a wooden spoon, scraping up the browned bits from the bottom of the pot.
     - A note about the beer: I usually lean towards more is better here.
 Just take off from the amount of broth you add.
 - Add the beef back to the pot and pour in the chicken broth.
 Add the bay leaf and thyme.
 - Reduce to a simmer and cover.
 Simmer for 1 1/2 hours.
-Add the potatoes or parsnips and the turnip.
+Add the potatoes.
 Simmer for another 1/2 hour, or until the vegetables are tender.
     - A test to see if this has cooked long enough is the beef should be a bit softer now.
 You're shooting for being able to break apart the strands by squeezing it between your fingers.
     - Potatoes are done when you can easily put a fork through the tater.
 - Remove the bay leaf and thyme branches.
 If the stew is still thin, mix a tablespoon of cornstarch with a tablespoon of cold water to form a slurry.
 Mix the slurry into the stew and bring the mixture to a boil.
 Reduce to a simmer again, stirring occasionally, and add in the mushrooms if desired.
 Cook for 10 minutes, uncovered, until the stew thickens and the mushrooms are cooked through.